Dynatrace/OneAgent-SDK-for-Python/README.md

   Make sure that the `pip install` or equivalent succeeded (see [here](#installation)).
 Also make sure you use the `pip` corresponding to your
   `python` (if in doubt, use `python -m pip` instead of `pip` for installing).

-* Output ending in a message similar to `InitResult=InitResult(status=-2, error=SDKError(-1342308345, 'Failed loading SDK stub from .../site-packages/oneagent/_impl/native/libonesdk_shared.so: "/.../libonesdk_shared.so: cannot open shared object file: No such file or directory".
+* Output ending in a message like `InitResult=InitResult(status=-2, error=SDKError(-1342308345, 'Failed loading SDK stub from .../site-packages/oneagent/_impl/native/libonesdk_shared.so: "/.../libonesdk_shared.so: cannot open shared object file: No such file or directory".
 Check your installation of the oneagent-sdk Python package, e.g., try running `pip install --verbose --force-reinstall oneagent-sdk`.'))`.

   Follow the advice of the message and run `python -m pip install --verbose --force-reinstall oneagent-sdk` (or the equivalent pip invocation with the `--verbose` and `--force-reinstall` flags).
-  It is likely that you will now see another message similar to
+  It is likely that you will now see another message like

         ******************************************************************************
         *** You are trying to build the Python SDK from source.                    ***